ngParty/react-todo-app/docs/5-add-todo.md

 };
 ```

-Now let's hop back to to `AddTodo` and tweak our submit handler
+Now let's hop back to to `AddTodo` and tweak our submit handler.

 1. create new todo object within `onSubmit` handler and propagate it upward by calling prop.onAdd
 1. process that todo within `App` and console log it